w3nch/ToolBox/sigma_rules.md

 Welcome to the **Daily Learning Guide**!
 This repository is designed to help you understand how to use Sigma CLI effectively, create detection rules, and convert them into formats compatible with various backends like Splunk,Elk,and etc. sigmahq.io

+🌐 Useful Tools for Generating Sigma Rules

+To make Sigma rule creation faster and easier, you can use the following tools:
+1. SIGMA Rule Converter

+A user-friendly tool that helps you convert different query formats (such as SPL, KQL, etc.) into Sigma rules quickly.
+Great for speeding up the rule generation process.
+2. UUID Generator

+This tool generates unique IDs (UUIDs) for your Sigma rules, ensuring that each rule is identifiable and trackable.
+3. Uncoder.io

+An online platform to convert detections from various SIEM tools into Sigma rules.
+This is part of the official Sigma GitHub project and simplifies writing detections for multiple platforms.

 ## 🚀 Installation

 To get started with Sigma CLI, follow these steps: